Find Affordable College Courses

 $5,494 Average Tuition & Fees

-Schoolcraft College did quite well in this year’s ranking of the best value schools for allied health and medical assisting services students.
-It came in at #10 on the list.
-Located in the small city of Livonia, Schoolcraft College is a public college with a medium-sized student population.
+Schoolcraft College landed the #10 spot in the 2023 rankings for the best value allied health and medical assisting services programs.
+Located in the city of Livonia, Schoolcraft College is a public college with a medium-sized student population.

-Full Allied Health & Medical Assisting Services at Schoolcraft College Report
+Read full report on Allied Health & Medical Assisting Services at Schoolcraft College

 Best Value Allied Health & Medical Assisting Services Colleges in the Great Lakes Region